awsdocs/amazon-transcribe-developer-guide/doc_source/batch-medical-dictation.md

    1. **Audio input type** – **Dictation**

-1. For the remaining fields, specify the Amazon Simple Storage Service \(Amazon S3\) location of your audio file and where you want to store the output of your transcription job\.
+1. For the remaining fields, specify the Amazon S3 location of your audio file and where you want to store the output of your transcription job\.

 1. Choose **Next**\.